Dark Dungeons (film): Synopsis

 The film opens with a group of sinister robed figures discussing how they are encouraging darkness to overtake the world through such factors as tarot cards, homosexuality, and role-playing games.
 One member states that all they need are a few more people to be converted in order for an entity known as the Dark One to take over the world.
 The film then cuts to Debbie and her childhood friend Marcie, who are discussing all of the fun they will have at their new school.
 They attend a freshman orientation class where they meet Mike, who encourages them to join an organization.
 On their way out they come across the RPG (role-playing game) club.
 Mike warns them against joining the group, as he sees them and RPGs in general as addictive and dangerous.
 The college has been trying to kick them off campus, but cannot due to their popularity.

 The two girls decide to attend a wild party and proselytize, but are quickly overwhelmed and urged to drink and party.
 Halfway through their party, the music is cut off and the party's leader announces that the group will now take part in a RPG.
 They are dared to take part in the games by Mistress Frost.
 Debbie is reluctant to take part in the RPG at first, but Marcie takes part eagerly.
 During the game, Marcie assumes the identity of Black Leaf, a thief, while Debbie plays as Elfstar, a cleric.
 During gameplay, the two are forced to kill a game character that begs for their life, which disturbs Debbie, but only momentarily as they are too exhilarated by the game to think twice.
 Afterwards, Debbie comments that she felt real magic while casting spells in the game, which she liked.
 As the term progresses both girls end up sacrificing school for the RPG group and before long Debbie begins failing her classes.
-She is told that she must pass one of her next tests or she'll flunk the class, which would force her to move home.
+She is told that she must pass one of her next tests or she will fail the class, which would force her to move home.
 At the next gathering, Debbie reaches level eight and is approached by Mistress Frost, who inducts her into the art of witchcraft.
 With her new powers, she easily passes her classes by controlling her professor's mind.
 Eager to reach level eight herself, Marcie asks for a more extreme game in order to level up faster.
 Mistress Frost eagerly introduces them to LARPing, but warns them that if they break character they will be forever banished from the RPG group.